sodadata/docs/soda-agent/managed-agent.md

 Use the secure, out-of-the-box **Soda-hosted agent** made available for every Soda Cloud organization or, alternatively, you can create a Kubernetes cluster in your organization's environment and use Helm to deploy a Self-hosted Soda Agent in the cluster; see [Deploy a Soda Agent]({% link soda-agent/deploy.md %}).

-A Soda-hosted agent enables Soda Cloud users to securely connect to BigQuery, MySQL, PostgreSQL, or Snowflake data sources and create checks for data quality in the new data source.
+A Soda-hosted agent enables Soda Cloud users to securely connect to [supported data sources](#compatibility) and create checks for data quality in the new data source.

 As a step in the **Get started roadmap**, this guide offers instructions to set up Soda in a [Soda-hosted agent deployment model]({% link soda/setup-guide.md %}#soda-managed-agent).